ikostov91/WebApiDapperApp/README.md

-A simple ASP.NET Core Web api project for CRUG operations on Companies and their employees, using Dapper.
+A simple ASP.NET Core Web api project, which has Company and Employee entities and endpoints for CRUD operations.
+The application utilizes Dapper for interacting wth the database.